-Allergy shots, also known as allergen immunotherapy, consist of a series of treatments aimed to provide long-term relief of severe allergies.
+Allergen immunotherapy consists of a series of treatments aimed at providing long-term relief from severe allergies.

 - dust mites

 - pet dander, such as the kind from a cat or dog

 - stinging insects